 There are several ways to sign up for Medicare once you know you are eligible to apply.
 You must know when to turn in your Medicare application because there are penalties for applying after your initial enrollment period.
 When you apply to Medicare, you need to understand the documentation that you have to present as well as the different available application methods.
 Learn more about how to apply for Medicare and what you should know about enrollment periods below.

-When to Submit a Medicare Enrollment Application
+Find Out When to Submit a Medicare Enrollment Application

-However, you may be eligible for a special Medicare enrollment period if you did not apply during your initial enrollment period.
-You can sign up for Medicare during a special enrollment period (SEP) if you had a medical insurance coverage through your or your spouse’s employment when you were first eligible.
-You will only be eligible for an SEP if you were covered by a group health insurance plan during your initial enrollment period.
-The SEP is an eight-month period begins the month after the employment or insurance coverage ends.
+However, if you did not apply during your initial enrollment period you may be eligible for a special Medicare enrollment period.
+You can sign up for Medicare during a special enrollment period (SEP) if you had medical insurance coverage through your or your spouse’s employment when you were first eligible.
+You will only be eligible for a SEP if you were covered by a group health insurance plan during your initial enrollment period.
+The SEP is an eight-month period that starts the month after the employment or insurance coverage ends.
 If you meet the requirements for a special enrollment period for Medicare, then you will not be penalized for enrolling late as long as you enroll during the SEP.

 What happens if you submit a Medicare health insurance application late?

-Documentation Required as Part of the Medicare Health Insurance Application
+Learn About the Documentation Required as Part of the Medicare Health Insurance Application

 - Saving time by avoiding trips to the Social Security Administration office

-- The ability to start and stop your application as well as make corrections prior to submission
+- Being able to start and stop your application and to make corrections before turning it in

-How to Enroll in Medicare in Person
+Tips for Enrolling in Medicare in Person

-Other Ways to Enroll in Medicare
+Learn Other Ways to Enroll in Medicare